 The Brisbane River is the largest river in the area, flowing right through the city.
 The CityCat ferry is a great introduction to Brisbane from the river, whilst the more adventurous might like to try the Riverlife Adventure Centre, offering everything from cycling and skating alongside the river, through to kayaking in the water itself.

-Moreton Island offers activities such as snorkeling and sand boarding, so makes a great day trip for anybody who loves a bit of an adventure.
+Moreton Island offers activities such as snorkeling and sandboarding, so it makes a great day trip for anybody who loves a bit of an adventure.
 With its sandy beaches and freshwater lagoons, it is also perfect for those who just want to sit back and relax, taking some time away from the city itself.

 In the summer months, the Opel Moonlight Cinema is a great way to make the most of the Australian weather, spending an evening out in the open watching one of a wide range of films screened there.